dewarian/functional-programming-1/README.md

 # Functional Programming
 ## Partner: Oba
 **In this project we got to build a research case with data from the Oba.
 By talking to an Api and in the end making a data visualization with D3.
 All this while programming as functional as possible.
-Bye spaghetti code! 🤓**
+Bye bye spaghetti code! 🤓**

 ## Table of Contents